Montana-Media-Arts/creative-coding-1/modules/week-2/_posts/2017-01-05-git-gui-github.md

 # Git GUI Applications - GitHub Desktop

-Working with Git in via the command line offers the user the full power of Git.
-However, there are GUI (pronounced ‘gooey’.
-GUI stands for ‘graphical user interface’) applications that can serve as a front-end for Git.
-You are free to use a command line based program or one of these applications.
+Working with Git via the command line offers the user the full power of Git.
+However, I find it easier to start with GUI-based git app.
+This application will serve as a front-end for Git.
+You are free to use a command line based program if you want or the following application.

 The two applications I would suggest are;